Building Connections to Enhance Professional and Personal Development in GI

 How are Mentees/Mentors Paired

-Mentors and mentees will be matched based on desired criteria indicated on the application forms.
-Match preferences will be taken into consideration.
+Mentors and mentees will be matched based on goals for entering the program and areas of interest as indicated on the application form.
+Additional match preferences indicated will be also be taken into consideration.

 Areas of Interest